rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 - 200: Search Successful
   - The list will have at least one item.
 If there are more items than the limit, a pagination token will be provided, otherwise it will be undefined.
-- 400: If there are too many keywords, majors, skill tags etc. (> 10 items in each category)
+- 400: If there are too many keywords, majors, skill tags etc. (> 10 items in each category) or if the user specifies an invalid limit parameter
   - List will be empty and token will be undefined.
 - 429: Rate Limit Exceeded.
 - 500: Internal Server Error